Faruq-Hameed/java_prgm_1_-_2/README.md

 ● The end product contains tests, which makes further development easier: when the code is changed, it’s easy to check if the existing functionality still works.
 ● Fewer bugs in production.

+The JUnit library offers a method called assertTrue, which demands that the parameter it receives is finally evaluates as true.
 Initializing a variable can be done by adding to the test class a method ‘initialize’.We annotate the ‘initialize’ method with @Before, which guides the program to execute this method before each test.
+In test-driven development the functionality of the program is constructed in small steps.
+The programmer first writes a test that examines the wished functionality, and then writes the program code that passes that testn

+## Complex programs

+The core of Dikstra's message is, that the problem areas of a program must be separated from each other — this is exactly what we have been doing with object-oriented programming and by separating the UI from the program logic.
+Each problem area has been separated into its own part.
+This can also be viewed through the lens of program responsibilities.
+In his blog Robert "Uncle Bob" C. Martin describes the term "single responsibility principle":
+Gather together the things that change for the same reasons.
+Separate those things that change for different reasons.

+Proper program structure and following good naming principles leads to clean code.